Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Identify Data Sources

-To be able to discover and catalog data assets faster and accurately, ensure that the data asset discovery tool offers seamless integration with myriad systems, networks, and applications.
+To be able to discover and catalog data assets faster and more accurately, ensure that the data asset discovery tool offers seamless integration with myriad systems, networks, and applications.
 The tool should be able to discover data assets (including shadow data assets) across cloud-native (data lakes & multi-cloud) and on-prem environments.
 Tools with the added functionality of discovering advanced metadata can enable organizations to gain better insights into the sensitivity level or governance status of those assets so that effective measures can be taken accordingly, such as encrypting any data asset that may contain sensitive information.

 Discover & Classify Data